ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

   - ``--nodes=<nodes>`` the number of nodes to use for the job.
   - ``--tasks-per-node=<processes per node>`` the number of parallel processes (e.g. MPI ranks) per node.
+  - ``--cpus-per-task=1`` if you are using parallel processes only with no threading then you should set the number of CPUs (cores) per parallel process to 1. **Note:** if you are using threading (e.g. with OpenMP) then you will need to change this option as described below.

-For parallel jobs that use threading (e.g. OpenMP) , you will also need to specify a couple of additional options.
+For parallel jobs that use threading (e.g. OpenMP), you will also need to change an option and specify an additional option.

   - ``--cpus-per-task=<threads per task>`` the number of threads per parallel process (e.g. number of OpenMP threads per MPI task for